john-azzaro/-LottoApp/README.md

 # LottoApp

 ## What is LottoApp?
-The Lotto App is an initial build of a special lottery application that provdies the user with up-to-date information on two popular national lotteries; the Powerball and Megamillions.
+The Lotto App is an initial build of a special lottery application that providess the user with up-to-date information on two popular national lotteries; the Powerball and Megamillions.

 ## What does LottoApp feature?
 As of the current build, LottoApp features: